davidmcclure/news-vec/notebooks/thesis4/index.md

 And, unlike with the headlines, where we had to do quite a lot of work before we could say that a headline from outlet A is "confusable" for a headline from B -- with the social graph on Twitter, users have literal multiple-membership relationships with the different outlets, baked natively into the raw data.
 A single user can be unambiguously associated with more than one outlet -- by tweeting a link, following an account, etc -- whereas, with the headlines, a single headline only ever belongs to a single outlet, and we needed to infer similarity from scratch via the classifiers.

-Again, there are various ways to do this, but we stick with something simple -- we simply calculate correlations in link counts at the level of individual users.
+Again, there are various ways to do this, but we stick with something simple -- simply calculate correlations in link counts at the level of individual users.
 So, for example, if user A has tweeted 10 links to NYT, 8 to NPR, and 3 to HuffPo, we'd represent this with a vector like:

 [vector]